SnathanP/louish-resume-website/content/fr/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Graduate Engineer in Global IT Management
+    - course: Titre d'ingénieur CTI en Global IT Management
       institution: EPITA
       year: 2021